Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Experiments

 \subsection{Synthetic data \#2}

 We consider a series of synthetic datasets of dimension $p$.
 For each $p$, the dataset is composed of two groups, each of size $n=240$ and sampled from two different $p$-variate normal distributions.
-We vary $p \in \{20, 30, \dots, 100\}$, which approximates the three asymptotic regimes: $p < n$, $p \propto n$, and $p > n$ See Section \ref{sec:exp1-description} of the SP for a full description of the setting.
+We vary $p \in \{20, 30, \dots, 100\}$; see Section \ref{sec:exp1-description} of the SP for a full description of the setting.
 For the hyperparameters, we've set $\delta = 0, \mu = 0.01$ for \textsc{FPCA} and $\tau = 10^{-5}$ for \textsc{MbF-PCA}.

 Figure \ref{fig:exp1-2} plots the explained variance and fairness metric values.
 Observe how \textsc{MbF-PCA} achieves better explained variance, while achieving similar level of fairness.
 In addition, Figure \ref{fig:exp1-2-runtime} shows a clear gap in runtime between \textsc{FPCA} and \textsc{MbF-PCA}; the runtime of \textsc{FPCA} explodes for even moderate problem sizes, while \textsc{MbF-PCA} scales well.
 For higher dimensions, conventional computing machine will not be able to handle such computational burden.